Percent to Fraction Calculator

 Table of Contents

-2. How to convert percent into a fraction
+- How to convert a percent into a fraction

 Directions for use

-To use this percent-to-fraction converter, enter the given percentage and press “Calculate.”
-The calculator will return the final answer and the detailed solution algorithm.
+To use this percent-to-fraction converter, simply enter your percentage and click "Calculate."
+The calculator will immediately return the final answer along with a detailed, step-by-step solution algorithm.

-You can use integers and decimals as inputs.
+You can use both integers and decimals as inputs.
 The initial percentage values can be positive or negative.
-Below are some examples of accepted inputs:
+Below are a few examples of accepted inputs:

 Similarly, if you input 6 × 10^2, the calculator will disregard every symbol after the multiplication sign and convert 6% to a fraction, returning \$\frac{3}{50}\$ as the answer.

-Input values should not exceed 1,000,000.
-You can use commas to separate thousands in large input numbers, but it is unnecessary.
+Input values must not exceed 1,000,000.
+You may use commas to separate thousands in large numbers, though it is not strictly necessary.

-Let’s look at two algorithms for converting percentages into fractions.
+Let’s explore two highly effective algorithms for converting percentages into fractions.

 Algorithm 1

-To convert percent to fraction, perform the following steps:
+To convert a percent to a fraction, perform the following steps:

-2. Check if the numerator is a whole number.
-If yes – proceed to step 4.
-If no – perform step 3 first.
+- Check if the numerator is a whole number.
+If yes—proceed directly to step 4.
+If no—perform step 3 first.

-3. If the numerator is a decimal, count the number of digits after the decimal point.
-Let’s say you have n digits after the decimal point.
+- If the numerator is a decimal, count the number of digits after the decimal point.
+Let’s assume you have n digits after the decimal point.
 Multiply both the numerator and the denominator by 10ⁿ.

 Example 1

 Convert 5% into a fraction.
-Following the above algorithm, we get:
+Following the algorithm above, we get:

 \$\frac{5}{100}\$ = \$\frac{1}{20}\$